 Verna Trushel Displaced Homemakers' Scholarship

-Candidates must have completed 30 undergraduate credit hours applicable toward graduation at an accredited institution of higher education by the end of Fall semester, earned at least a 2.2 grade point average, and must be currently enrolled at The University of Akron.
+Candidates must have completed 30 undergraduate credit hours applicable toward graduation at an accredited institution of higher education by the end of fall semester 2014, earned at least a 2.2 grade point average, and must be currently enrolled at The University of Akron.